kdaily/aws-cli/proposals/pr-contrib-guide.md

 If the criteria are not satisfied, the maintainers will comment on the issue specifically indicating what work is still required.
 If the contributor has questions, they should refer to the contributing guide documentation or ask the maintainers to clarify.
+Once the contributor makes the required changes, the maintainers will follow up within 5 business days.

-If the contributor is no longer actively engaged by responding to comments from maintainers or making code changes for more than [TBD] days, the contribution is stale.
-Stale contributions should be reviewed by the maintainers enough progress has been made to finish.
+If the contributor is no longer actively engaged by responding to comments from maintainers or making code changes for more than 30 business days, the contribution is stale.
 If not, the pull request will be closed and the corresponding issue will be marked as ready for contribution.

 ### Ready for review

-Once the pre-review criteria from the implementation stage have been met, the pull request is added to a queue for maintainer review.
+Once the preliminary review criteria from the implementation stage have been met, the pull request is added to a queue for maintainer review.
 This means that the maintainers will include the pull request in a prioritization process for review.
 The maintainers will select issues for review based on the following